Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Steps to Becoming Certified as a Substance Abuse Counselor in Utah

 To become a licensed substance abuse counselor in Utah, you’ll have to go through the Utah Department of Commerce’s Division of Professional Licensing (DOPL).
-The DOPL is a government agency that enforces licensing laws for many types of professionals from building inspectors to veterinarians.
+The DOPL is a government agency that enforces licensing laws for various professionals, including building inspectors and veterinarians.

-The DPOL has five main levels of substance use disorder credentials:
+The DOPL has five primary levels of substance use disorder credentials:

-1. Certified Substance Use Disorder Counselor (CSUDC or Certified SUDC).
+- Certified Substance Use Disorder Counselor (CSUDC or Certified SUDC)

-2. Licensed Substance Use Disorder Counselor (SUDC or LSUDC).
+- Licensed Substance Use Disorder Counselor (SUDC or LSUDC)

-3. Certified Advanced Substance Use Disorder Counselor (CASUDC or Certified ASUDC).
+- Certified Advanced Substance Use Disorder Counselor (CASUDC or Certified ASUDC)

-4. Licensed Advanced Substance Use Disorder Counselor (ASUDC or LASUDC).
+- Licensed Advanced Substance Use Disorder Counselor (ASUDC or LASUDC)

 In this guide, we’ll focus on becoming a Licensed Advanced Substance Use Disorder Counselor, also known as an ASUDC.
-In addition to planning treatment and providing counseling, ASUDCs are licensed to treat mental health disorders once a patient has been diagnosed by a mental health professional.
+In addition to planning treatment and providing counseling, ASUDCs are licensed to treat mental health disorders once a mental health professional has diagnosed a patient.

-While earning this advanced license takes a little more work than the entry-level one, as an ASUDC, you can be positioned to pivot into more specialized, high-level roles later in your career.
+While earning this advanced license requires a bit more effort than the entry-level one, as an ASUDC, you can be well-positioned to transition into more specialized, high-level roles later in your career.
+Understanding the various credential levels and certification pathways can help you develop a strategic plan for your professional development.

 Licensed vs. Certified: What’s the Difference?

-Before we get into how to become an ASUDC in Utah, it’s important to understand the difference between a Licensed ASUDC and a Certified ASUDC.
+Before we discuss how to become an ASUDC in Utah, it’s essential to understand the distinction between a Licensed ASUDC and a Certified ASUDC.
+These are two distinct credential levels with different supervision and experience requirements.

 In short, there are two main differences: supervision and experience.

 On the other hand, Licensed ASUDCs can work under general supervision because they’ve earned enough experience hours for a full license.
 This means they typically have a little more freedom and autonomy during the counseling process.
-They’re also qualified to supervise counseling interns.
+They’re also qualified to supervise counseling interns and Certified ASUDCs.

 1. Earn a Bachelor’s Degree and Fulfill Other Education Requirements